Mr. Moon | Theater

 Are we musicians?
 Storytellers?
 Are we just plain crazy?
 Why does nothing we say seem credible?
 And above all, why do we continue to play?

-We’ve travelled for 200 years, bound to one another, storytellers from another time.
+We’ve traveled for 200 years, bound to one another, storytellers from another time.
 We are strays who were picked up, lost souls who were found, people who lived in the shadows from the very beginning.
 Belonging to neither today nor yesterday, we wander from one scene to another.
 We are The Lost Children.

 We travel from city to city telling our stories, asking questions, giving answers.
 When we travel, it’s not through choice, it’s just our truth.
 Our stories are often unwanted – in each city we’ve encountered our share of hostility.
 We’re the ones telling people: our society is sick.
 The ones who search for answers and ask uncomfortable questions.